Say goodbye to bland coleslaw thanks to this sweet and vinegary recipe.

 2 tablespoons vegetable oil (corn oil or salad oil mix are good choices)

 1/4 cup distilled white vinegar (not cider vinegar)

 1 pound green cabbage (about half a medium cabbage)

 1 small white onion

 1/2 bell pepper, any color

 Optional additions.
 Add 3 red radishes for a pinch of heat.
 Add white radishes if you like a jab of heat.
 Add a small jalapeño if you like a punch of heat.
 There are some jalapeno flecks in the picture above because that's the way I roll.

-1) In a bowl large enough for the whole shootin' match, whisk together the dressing.
+1) Prep.
+For the dressing, whisk all of the ingredients together in a bowl.
 Don't skip the mustard.
 It's the secret ingredient that gives it life.
 And make sure all the lumps are whisked out.